orbitbot/misbehave/utils/README.md

 **`autoOpen(opening, closing, prefix, selected, suffix)`**

-Automatically matching opening and closing characters is typically implemented for braces and single- and double quotes (`([{` and `'"`).
+Automatically matching opening and closing characters is typically implemented for braces and single and double quotes (`([{` and `'"`).
 Whenever a user types one of the opening characters the closing character will be added to the text after the selection, both without and with selected text:

 ```
 function><